Our pride in Alexander Lumber is based on two things: where we are today as a company, and where we began.

 Coming to America

-Alexander’s lumber history stretches far back into the 1870s, when, according to present company President Walter Alexander, the Alexander ancestors arrived to Wisconsin from Scotland.
-First to arrive was the sister and brother-in-law of John Alexander, Walter’s grandfather.
-They saved up money in order to bring additional brothers and sisters over to America.
+Alexander Lumber's history stretches far back into the 1870s when the ancestors arrived in Wisconsin from Scotland.
+First to arrive was the sister and brother in law of John Alexander. they saved up money in order to bring additional brothers and sisters over to America.
 John was the youngest of the Alexander immigrants.

-The Alexander family’s livelihood was tied to the sawmill business – nearly everyone in the family was somehow involved in the industry.
+The Alexander family's livelihood was tied to the sawmill business-nearly everyone in the family was somehow involved in the industry.
 In those days, the vast virgin forests of Wisconsin and the upper Midwest were being cut.
-The birth of lumber retailing came in the 1880s once the Stewart family of Wausau, Wisconsin, which also had some lumber holdings in Illinois, decided to expand into that state.
+The birth of lumber retailing came in the 1880s once the Stewart family of Wausau, Wisconsin decided to expand into that state.

 The first Alexander Lumber

-Grandfather John Alexander was sent to Aurora, Illinois, to open a yard, and he was given a piece of the action as an opportunity to make it a success.
+John Alexander was sent to Aurora, Illinois, to open a yard.
 He was a diligent, hard worker and under his management, the yard prospered.
 He dreamed of the day he could own his own business.

-In 1891, with the aid of two partners, Tom Brittingham and Joe Hixon, and a loan of $5,000 from the Continental Illinois Bank of Chicago, John's dream as a lumberyard owner came true.
-The firm was incorporated as Alexander Lumber Co., though it probably carried that name prior to incorporation.
+In 1891, with the aid of two partners, Tom Brittingham and Joe Hixon, and a loan of $5,000 from the Continental Illinois Bank of Chicago, John's dream came true.
+The firm was incorporated as Alexander Lumber Co.
 With the Aurora yard well established, John sought to expand his lumber operation.
 The railroads were reaching out toward the west, and this provided him with his opportunity.
 John was able to negotiate a series of land leases with the railroads along the expanding right-of-way, setting up a lumberyard at relatively close intervals along the line.
 By the late 1920s, he operated well over 100 so-called "line yards".